kfuzesi/syndicator/README.md

 5. Thrillest

 There are two parts to this appication - the Frontend and the backend.
+The ui is  at https://kfuzesi.github.io/syndicator/.
-Please start both of them seperately as shown below.
+Please start the server as by running ./start.
+You can also start the ui as follows:

+cd portal

+ng serve -open

 The file requirements.txt has all of the modules needed for the flask app.
 You will also need ng to run the angular frontend.